Podcast Marketing: 9 Best Strategies to Promote Your Podcast

 Instagram stories also solve this problem to a large extent.
 They stay live only for 24 hours and are easier to share.

 Tag your guest and add relevant hashtags while creating your story.
-Your guests can then share your story on their Instagram page with a single click.
+Your guests can then share your account on their Instagram page with a single click.

-Not many viewers would be able to ignore the allure of contests and free stuff, especially if it’s something relevant to their requirements.
+Not many viewers can ignore the allure of contests and free stuff, especially if it’s relevant to their requirements.

 Aside from specific products, you can also offer things like: